EberlyODL/chem202/pla-lecture-9.md

 [ciscode|rev=1|tool=elmsmedia|item=3472|entity_type=node|render=display_mode|display_mode=mediavideo__thumbnail__right]

 When two or more resonance structures exist, then it is necessary to evaluate their relative contribution to the hybrid.
-When ranking resonance contributors, consider the following in order:
+When ranking resonance contributors, consider the following **in order**:

-> 1) The octet is satisfied
+> 1) Is the octet is satisfied?
+This is the most important factor to stability and is more important than charge.

-> 2) Formal charge is minimized
+> 2) Is formal charge is minimized?

 > 3) Electronegative atoms have negative charge and electropositive atoms have positive charge.

 If there is no way to differentiate the two structures, they are equivalent.

 ## Resonance is delocalized pi bonding